SNU-ARC/DP-LLM/README.md

 ## Overview
 Dynamic-Precision LLM (**DP-LLM**) is a model runtime adaptation mechanism that supports dynamic layer-wise precision assignment.

-Currently, this repository only contains the performance evaluation codes.
-The codes for latency measurement will soon be updated.
+_**Warning: Currently, this repository only contains the performance evaluation codes.
+The codes for latency measurement will soon be updated.**_

 ## Prerequisites
 Prerequisites are identical to [Any-Precision LLM](https://github.com/SNU-ARC/any-precision-llm).